 Farmers markets and green carts provide New Yorkers with a variety of fresh fruits and vegetables.
 Shop Healthy NYC works to increase access to healthier foods in neighborhood retailers.
 The Eat Well Play Hard initiative works to improve nutrition and physical activity in child care settings.
 The NYC Food Standards were created to improve the nutrition of all snacks and meals provided by City agencies.
 These are just some of the ways the NYC Health Department is making it easier for New Yorkers to eat healthy.

-Many of us consume too much sugar, without reailizing it.
+Many of us consume too much sugar, without realizing it.
 Sugar in sweetened drinks contains extra calories you don't need and those extra calories can lead to obesity and diabetes.

 Shop Healthy NYC! can help you work with local retailers to increase healthy offerings, like fresh fruits and vegetables, 100% whole wheat bread, and low-salt canned goods.